-- 9.2.8 There may be occasions when additional inspections will be required, for example following premises alterations, complaints made by Interested Parties or requests by Responsible Authorities. - 9.2.9 This inspection routine recognises that Premises Licences, unless issued for a specific period of time, have no end date once they have been granted. - 9.2.10 The Authority has signed the Central and Local Government Concordat on Good Enforcement.
-Further details of the way in which the Authority will approach enforcement issues are available from the Council. - 9.2.11 The Authority is empowered under section 13 of the Criminal Justice and Police Act 2001 to make 'Designated Public Place Orders' and to make 'Public Space Protection Orders' under the Anti-Social Behaviour, Crime and Policing Act 2014 to control the consumption of alcohol in a public place outside licensed premises. - 9.2.12 The 2003 Act empowers a police officer to ask a magistrates' court to make an order for all premises holding premises licences or a temporary event notice which are situated at or near the place of the disorder or anticipated disorder to be closed for a period up to 24 hours.
-The court cannot make such an order unless it is satisfied that it is necessary to prevent disorder.
-A police officer may use necessary force to close any premises covered by such an order.
+- 9.2.8 There may be occasions when additional inspections will be required, for example following premises alterations, complaints made by Interested Parties or requests by Responsible Authorities. - 9.2.9 This inspection routine recognises that Premises Licences, unless issued for a specific period of time, have no end date once they have been granted. - 9.2.10 The Authority is empowered to make 'Public Space Protection Orders' under the Anti-Social Behaviour, Crime and Policing Act 2014 to control the consumption of alcohol in a public place outside licensed premises.